brainstormforce/wp-spectra/readme.txt

 <ul>
  	<li>The code of Spectra is extremely optimized for performance and speed</li>
  	<li>Spectra designs and features make you look like an expert web designer</li>
- 	<li>There’s zero learning curve as Spectra works on top of the default WordPress block editor.</li>
+ 	<li>There's zero learning curve as Spectra works on top of the default WordPress block editor.</li>
 </ul>

 <strong>Introducing Spectra – the ultimate solution to revolutionize your web design experience.</strong>